Namibnat/silica_c/README.md

 started with this book and my plan is to slowly poke through it so that I get up to scratch with assembly.
 I have been learning some ARM assembly, but I think I'll put that aside while I work on this project.
-Maybe down the line I'll get some minimal compiler working on a Rasberry Pi or something, but I'll start on Linux.
+Maybe down the line I'll get some minimal compiler working on a Raspberry Pi or something, but I'll start on Linux.

 5. chatGPT.
 Of course, these days every dev is working with ChatGPT.
 Here is how I see my main use of it, I'll get a few boilerplate bits if needed, get debugging help, and use it to help